-Course Note: This course is offered for S/U grade only.
-Prerequisite: ELAP 1515 must be successfully completed.
+Course Note: This course is offered for S/U grade only

 This course is designed to provide the second year electrical apprentice with the necessary skills and knowledge to ensure safe and efficient work practices on the job.
 Topics of study include but not limited to safety, AC electricity, inductance, capacitance, transformers, motors and application of the National Electrical Code.